E-commerce giant Alibaba raises $11 billion in share listing

 The company’s share code, 9988, is a homonym in Chinese for “eternal prosperity.”

-Alibaba earlier reported it logged $38.4 billion in “Singles Day” sales on Nov.
+The company already has a significant cash pile of more than $30 billion, but analysts said it was riding the momentum from recent strong earnings, including the $38.4 billion in “Singles Day” sales on Nov.
 11, up 26% from a year earlier.

+Alibaba and rival JD.com reported combined sales of $70 billion during the annual marketing event that has become the world's busiest online shopping day.

+“The advantage for Alibaba is twofold.
+It can diversity its shareholder base during the U.S.-China trade war and it can command a high price, in part because investors in Hong Kong are clamoring for something positive amidst the protests,” Jasper Lawler of London Capital Group said in a commentary.